-- Before starting this check, be sure there is enough room around the vehicle. - Firmly apply both the parking brake and the regular brake.
-See Parking Brake on page 9-54.
+Before starting this check, be sure there is enough room around the vehicle.

-Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts.

-For automatic transmission vehicles, try to start the engine in each gear.
+- 2. Firmly apply both the parking brake and the regular brake. - Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts. - Try to start the engine in each gear.
 The vehicle should start only in P (Park) or N (Neutral).
 If the vehicle starts in any other position, contact your dealer for service.